rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> dg.save('tutorialDigraph')
     *--- Saving digraph in file: <tutorialDigraph.py> ---*

+From the :py:mod:`randomDigraphs` module we import the :py:class:`randomDigraphs.RandomDigraph` class in order to  generate a *digraph* instance of order 5 - number of nodes or (decision) *actions* - and size 12 - number of directed *arcs* (see :numref:`digraphs` Lines 1-2).

+We may directly inspect the content of  python object *dg* (Line 3)

 ``Digraph`` object structure
 ............................

-All :py:class:`digraphs.Digraph` objects contain at least the following attributes:
+All :py:class:`digraphs.Digraph` objects contain at least the following attributes (see :numref:`digraphs` Lines 11-12):

 0. A **name** attribute, holding usually the actual name of the stored instance that was used to create the instance;
 1. A collection of digraph nodes called **actions** (decision actions): an ordered dictionary of nodes with at least a 'name' attribute;